 Asking your real estate agent for a comparative market analysis is to your benefit.
 This way you can assess whether the seller is pricing at, above, or below market value and strategize how much to offer accordingly.

-Usually the next step following the signed offer is the home inspection, notes Chicouris.
+Usually, the next step following the signed offer is the home inspection, notes Chicouris.
 Once the inspection has been performed and passed, “that’s one less contingency for the contract, and it strengthens the contract.
 Everyone is proceeding to closing.”

 A rider, otherwise known as an addendum, is an add-on to a real estate contract that modifies it based on the unique circumstances of each buyer and seller relationship.
-They are put in place to safeguard the specific needs of each party involved in the transaction.
+They are put in place to safeguard the specific needs of the parties involved in the transaction.

 - Disclosing the rules and regulations of a homeowners association, if applicable to the property

 - A Federal Housing Administration (FHA) rider, especially common with first-time homebuyers, specifying the buyer will be securing a mortgage through the FHA.
 An FHA loan provides extra financial protection for the lender in case the buyer stops making payments on the loan and the home enters foreclosure.

 Contingencies are a list of requirements or conditions that must be met before closing.
 Essentially, the contract is contingent on these items, and without them the buyer (or in some cases, the seller) can back out of the contract with no penalty.